Financial Assistance for Disaster Relief

 - Bolt heavy bookshelves to the wall, secure your chimney, reinforce your foundation, and take other key steps to help prevent personal injury and property loss in the event of an earthquake.

 - Follow fire department guidelines to create a “defensible barrier” between your house and a possible fire.
 Keep trees, shrubs, and tall grasses a safe distance from your house, and install a fire-resistant roof.

-- Prepare your house and property for a flood.
+- Prepare your house, office and property for a flood.
 If flooding is likely, move rugs, furniture, electrical items, and valuables to a higher level.
 Place important documents and medical supplies in waterproof cases.
 If you’re relocating, take your pets with you if it’s safe to.
 If not, leave adequate food and water and move them to a safe place.
 Sandbag low areas around your house exterior.

 Be prepared for an evacuation

 - Have a bug-out bag packed with essential clothing, food, water, medication, cash, and other crucial supplies for your family and pets.
 Even if you’re given only minutes to evacuate, you can grab it and go.